 Private International Law

-- Acting as counsel for a US trustee in bankruptcy in a four day contested hearing seeking recognition of a judgment from the U.S. District Court relating to a Ponzi schemes under the reciprocal enforcement of judgements precisions of B.C.’s Court Order Enforcement Act.
+- Acting as counsel for a US trustee in bankruptcy in a four day contested hearing in BC Supreme Court seeking recognition of a judgment from the U.S. District Court relating to a Ponzi schemes under the reciprocal enforcement of judgements precisions of B.C.’s Court Order Enforcement Act.

 - Enforcing American and other judgments in BC under the Court Order Enforcement Act, as well as the Morguard principle.